Michigan Divorce & Family Law FAQs for Women

 Call Our Team of Experienced Michigan Divorce Lawyers for Women to Schedule a Free Consultation

 Divorce is often one of the most difficult times in a woman’s life.
-At Woodford Sathappan McGee, we are committed to making the process a little easier by providing compassionate and dedicated support.
+At WSM, we are committed to making the process a little easier by providing compassionate and dedicated support.

 Our goal is for you to reach an outcome that supports your future.
 With the proper guidance and knowledge of your rights, you can begin to regain your confidence

-Contact us today at 380-212-3731 to arrange a free consultation with a Michigan divorce lawyer for women that understand your unique needs.
+Contact us today at 380-212-3731 to arrange a free consultation with a Detroit divorce lawyer for women that understand your unique needs.

 Not necessarily; custody decisions are not a factor when determining custody.
 The Judge is required to make their decisions based on what is in the best interests of the child.